 - The chemical state of a surface just before adhesion

 - Printing, coating, soldering, priming, painting, bonding, welding

-Secondary Sources of Contamination
+Secondary Sources of Surface Contamination

-It’s important for manufacturers to understand that contamination isn’t always obvious and secondary sources of contamination can easily and inadvertently be introduced into a manufacturing process.
+It’s important for manufacturers to understand that contamination isn’t always obvious, and secondary sources of contamination can easily and inadvertently be introduced into a manufacturing process.
 Vapor degreasing is a cleaning process that is generally highly effective and results in extremely low contact angles with very tight statistical distributions.
 One client came to us puzzled because she was getting higher than anticipated contact angle measurements after completing her vapor degreasing process.
 After conducting a root cause analysis, she learned that silicone-containing mats had recently been introduced into her measurement stations.
 (The mats had been ordered to help eliminate scratching of delicate parts.)
 The individuals who had ordered and started using the mats were unaware that the mats contained silicone.
-The silicone contained in the mats was outgassing particles into the environment, which were subsequently contaminating surfaces in a way that led to adhesion failure.
+The silicone contained in the mats was outgassing particles into the environment, which subsequently contaminated surfaces in a way that led to adhesion failure.

 As the above example illustrates, great care must be taken across the product's entire lifecycle and manufacturing process – beginning with the processing of incoming materials through cleaning and treatment and including final assembly or coating.
 Some examples of surfaces that are vulnerable to chemical contamination include silicon wafers used in electronics manufacturing, lenses used in photonics applications, and oil pans sealed using form-in-place gaskets used in automotive manufacturing – to name just a few.

 Team members can also inadvertently introduce chemical contamination onto surfaces.
 A human fingerprint has a layer of oils and fatty acids that is about 1000 molecular layers thick.
 Residue from a person’s breath can be 100s of molecules thick.